mspnp/aks-baseline/docs/deploy/09-secret-management-and-ingress-controller.md

 # Configure AKS ingress controller with Azure Key Vault integration

 Previously you have configured [workload prerequisites](./08-workload-prerequisites.md).
-These steps configure Traefik, the AKS ingress solution used in this reference implementation, so that it can securely expose the web app to your Application Gateway.
+The following steps configure Traefik, the AKS ingress solution used in this reference implementation, so that it can securely expose the web app to your Application Gateway.

 ## Steps